 George Soros once made more than $1 billion in a forex trade alone, going short on AUD/USD, based on fundamental analysis.
 The Chinese economy was showing signs of weaknesses and the Australian economy is heavily dependent on the exports of raw materials to China.
-Weakening Aussie economy and cutting of interest rates by RBA were the reasons behind the trade.
+The weakening Aussie economy and the cutting of interest rates by RBA were the reasons behind the trade.
 Thanks to this he is $1 billion USD richer.
 This is a good example of how fundamental analysis should be employed.

 Chart showing how Soros sold AUD/USD and made $1 billion:

 Fundamentals do not get the attention they deserve.
 Too many traders use only technical trading approaches without knowing anything about the economic environment and the markets in which they work.
 On the other hand, there are many traders who do just the opposite – abandon technical analysis and follow only fundamentals.
 Our approach in FX Leaders’ Forex Course, like in many other things, is that combining these two approaches is ideal.
 In order to trade like pros, you should definitely get to know them well.

 Fundamentals help us understand market and trends deeply, intuitively and logically.
 Fundamental traders are considered long-term investors.
 Fundamental traders are most often very familiar with market forces and know one or two things about the economy, capital markets, and microeconomics.
 Their goal is to make a profit by taking advantage of opportunities as they arise, so they have to be particularly well acquainted with the rules of the game, the players, and the playing field.

 Remember News and events that you access on the internet, TV, and radio affect the Forex market.